DanRex9/3D-Shooting-Tutorial/README.md

 ![Capture 7](https://github.com/user-attachments/assets/c8eff2a7-8585-42bc-b078-2149fb6bdbb0)

 Continuing the script we have to make the gun shoot, so we are going to add some script satating that when pressing the left click a series of equations will `Instantiate` and a bullet will spawm.
 With this script we can make the bullet move and have velocity.
+Save and your script should look like this, and that will be al  the scripting for the `Gun`.

 ![Capture 9](https://github.com/user-attachments/assets/6abf62ef-6244-4739-b2aa-4107e6af4c05)